GTPB/ADER19F/pages/tutorial-d-cellerate-mca.md

 <details><summary><b>Click Here to see the answer</b></summary>

-A high percentage of mitochondrial RNA ususally indicates a dead or burst cell, as cytoplasmic RNA is lost while mitochondrial RNA remains protected.
+A high percentage of mitochondrial RNA usually indicates a dead or burst cell, as cytoplasmic RNA is lost while mitochondrial RNA remains protected.

 </details>